Meteor-Community-Packages/meteor-autoform/README.md

 tags in triple stashes.

 ## Examples

-A somewhat messy app used for testing is [here](https://github.com/aldeed/meteor-autoform-example).

 I would like to link to examples of public sites using this in production.
 If you have one, please add a link here.
 You can include a brief description of how you're using autoforms